All about hydrosols

 Hydrosols can add so much natural beauty to your daily life!

-Along with skin care and natural cleaning, here’s a short list of more ways you can use hydrosols every day…
+Along with using them as skin care products or for natural cleaning, here’s a short list of more ways you can use hydrosols every day…

 - Air freshener